Would you benefit from knowing what your prospective customers are saying in their day-to-day lives?

 Data is today’s marketer’s best friend.
 The way PR and Advertising traditionally ranked the power of its audience was always been inherently flawed and is now thankfully almost defunct.

-Now we have the ability to measure everything and anything, there are no longer excuses for shoddy reporting and the same goes for analyzing our prospective customers.
+Now we have the ability to measure PR, there are no longer excuses for shoddy reporting and the same goes for analyzing our prospective customers.

 My advice to you would be gather information on your audience and prospective customers at regular points in time.
 That way you can create an extensive report you can refer back to whilst planning your next piece of content, social media campaigns or even offline out of home media.